 Sweet Cream Vanilla Coffee Cake

-Sweet Cream Yogurt Coffee Cake — Fluffy, soft, sweet, and as a happy accident it turned out very close in taste and texture to boxed yellow cake mix cake!
-Coffee creamer and yogurt keep this coffee cake moist!
+☕️🍰 Sweet Cream Yogurt Coffee Cake is fluffy, soft, sweet, and very close in taste and texture to boxed yellow cake mix but this cake is made from scratch.
+Made with simple ingredients and ready in an hour, it’s a perfect cake for sharing!

 Vanilla Greek Yogurt Coffee Cake Recipe

-My family and taste-testers said the cake is definitely a keeper.
+• My family and taste-testers said the cake is definitely a keeper.
 It’s got just enough density to give it some heft and body, but it’s still light, springy, bouncy, and fluffy.
+It’s perfect with a warm cup of coffee in the morning or as an afternoon snack and is a great option for Mother’s Day, added to a brunch board.

 This is definitely a sweet coffee cake, with a strong vanilla flavor.
 Here’s what you’ll need to make the coffee cake with yogurt and coffee creamer: